 Inmarsat SwiftBroadband Safety (SB Safety) uses digital high-speed and secure IP broadband to support a host of new safety and operational applications.
 This is a natural evolution of Inmarsat Classic Aero services, which have served airlines for over 25 years.

 SB Safety supports simultaneous voice and broadband data, with IP data at up to 432 kbps, and IP data streaming on demand at 32, 64, and 128 kbps.
-The SB Safety architecture, shown in Figure 2-2, illustrates the high-level SB-Safety system architecture.
+The SB Safety architecture, shown in Figure C-2, illustrates the high-level SB-Safety system architecture.
 Although not shown, the architecture includes redundancy, with primary operation over the SwiftBroadband link, and fallback operation over the Classic Aero satellite network.
 This enables a highly available, high priority link for the reliable and safe transfer of FANS/ACARS messages meeting RCP240 and RSP180 performance requirements, while also providing voice and non-safety IP data services to the cockpit.

-Figure 2-2 – SwiftBroadband Safety High-level Architecture
+Figure C-2 – SwiftBroadband Safety High-level Architecture

 The Inmarsat SBB safety services ensure that existing onboard avionics systems for the voice and ACARS services do not require changes to the system interfaces used for Classic Aero today.